jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/Documentation/reproduction guide.md

 - If you haven't already, download the Arduino [IDE](https://www.arduino.cc/en/Main/Software) software for your relevant operating system
 - Open the Arduino program.
 Within the program, open the library manager (sketch -> include library -> manage library, or press Ctrl+Shift+I), look for the Adafruit_BME280 library
 - Install the Adafruit_BME280 library.
 The program should request to also install other libraries necessary for the Adafruit_BME280 library to function.
 Accept this request.
 - Check if the Wire, SoftwareSerial and Adafruit_Sensor libraries are installed.
 The first two should be installed by default, the last one should be included if you have correctly followed the previous step.
-If any of them are not installed, do so.
+If any of them are, for some reason, not yet installed, do so.
+- The links in this document link to Arduino sketches directly.
+In our experience, Arduino sketches need to be saved in a separate folder with the same name as the sketch itself (except for the .io format denoter) for them to work.

 **Hardware required**